arrow-kt/arrow/arrow-site/doc/docs/arrow-fx/typeclasses/bracket/README.md

 Let's say we want to work with a file.
 Let's use a mock `File` API to avoid messing with the real one here.

-These methods would allow to open a File, close it and also read it's content as a string.
+These methods allow us to open a file, close it, and also read its content as a string.

 ```kotlin:ank:silent
 import arrow.fx.IO